Jaskaranbir/Agar.io-Clone/README.md

 Go to project directory and run `vagrant up` in terminal.

-This will setup Vagrant and docker containers and deploy application on address `http://localhost:8080` (if port `8080` is already in use, some other port will be used.
+This will setup Vagrant and docker containers and deploy application on address `http://localhost:8080/agario` (if port `8080` is already in use, some other port will be used.
 The new port will be listed in Vagrant output).

+If for some reason, docker containers do not build, you can ssh into VM using `vagrant ssh` and then use the command `cd /vagrant && docker-compose up -d` to try building again.

 **On Linux**